foldingbeauty/kelda/_training_specifics/schedule_accelerate2.md

 ## Settle in
 16:00 → 16:30
-- Connect laptop to WIFI (Network: ?
-Password: ?)
+- Connect laptop to WIFI (Open Network / Valk Deventer)
 - Login in to [Github](https://github.com)
 - Go to [https://github.com/foldingbeauty/kelda](https://github.com/foldingbeauty/kelda)
 - Click the "Open in GitPod" button